PoliticalGraveyard.com

 Weant, E. O. See Edward Oscar Weant

-Weant, Edward Oscar (b.
-1870) — also known as E. O. Weant — of Westminster, Carroll County, Md.
-Born in Carroll County, Md., November 28, 1870.
-Son of John Washington Weant and Hannah E. (Miller) Weant.
+Weant, Edward Oscar (1869-1930) — also known as E. O. Weant — of Westminster, Carroll County, Md.
+Born in Carroll County, Md., November 28, 1869.
 Democrat.
-Lawyer; Carroll County State's Attorney, 1900-04, 1909-13; attorney or director for several banks; delegate to Democratic National Convention from Maryland, 1924.
+Lawyer; Carroll County State's Attorney, 1900-04, 1909-13; attorney or director for several banks; delegate to Democratic National Convention from Maryland, 1924, 1928 (member, Committee on Rules and Order of Business).
 Christian Reformed.
 Member, American Bar Association; Freemasons; Knights of Pythias; Elks.
-Burial location unknown.
+Died June 28, 1930 (age 60 years, 212 days).
+Interment at Westminster Cemetery, Westminster, Md.

-Relatives: Son of John Washington Weant and Hannah E. (Miller) Weant; married, April 6, 1905, to Virginia Shaw; father of Edward Oscar Weant, Jr..
+Relatives: Son of John Washington Weant and Hannah E. (Miller) Weant; married, April 6, 1905, to Virginia Shaw; father of Edward Oscar Weant Jr..

 Weant, Edward Oscar, Jr. (1918-1999) — also known as Edward O. Weant, Jr. — of Westminster, Carroll County, Md.
 Born in Westminster, Carroll County, Md., April 9, 1918.
-Son of Edward Oscar Weant.
 Democrat.
-Served in the U.S. Army during World War II; lawyer; member of Maryland state senate, 1959-65; alternate delegate to Democratic National Convention from Maryland, 1964; circuit judge in Maryland, 1965.
+Served in the U.S. Army during World War II; lawyer; member of Maryland state senate, 1959-65; alternate delegate to Democratic National Convention from Maryland, 1964; circuit judge in Maryland, 1965-67.
 Episcopalian.
 Member, American Bar Association; American Legion; Veterans of Foreign Wars.
 Died in Sykesville, Carroll County, Md., February 10, 1999 (age 80 years, 307 days).
-Burial location unknown.
+Interment at Westminster Cemetery, Westminster, Md.

-WEAR (Soundex W600) — See also ARWE, WARE, WEARE, WEARIN, WEARN, WEARNE, WEARRING, WEART, WEARY, WEER, WEIR, WERE, WEYER, WIER, WIRE, WYER.
+WEAR (Soundex W600) — See also ARWE, WARE, WEAK, WEARE, WEARIN, WEARN, WEARNE, WEARRING, WEART, WEARY, WEER, WEHR, WEIR, WERE, WEYER, WIER, WIRE, WYER.

 Wear, John Edmund (1921-2000) — of Salisbury, Rowan County, N.C.
 Born in Haleyville, Winston County, Ala., October 10, 1921.
 Physician; mayor of Salisbury, N.C., 1985-91.
 Episcopalian.
 Member, American Medical Association; Rotary.
 Died, in Rowan Regional Medical Center, Salisbury, Rowan County, N.C., October 29, 2000 (age 79 years, 19 days).
 Interment at City Memorial Park, Salisbury, N.C.

 Wear, Joseph Walker (b.
 1876) — also known as Joseph W. Wear — of Penllyn, Montgomery County, Pa.
 Born in St. Louis, Mo., November 27, 1876.
-Son of James Hutchinson Wear and Nancy (Holliday) Wear.
 Republican.
-Alternate delegate to Republican National Convention from Pennsylvania, 1940.
+Alternate delegate to Republican National Convention from Pennsylvania, 1940 (member, Committee to Notify Vice-Presidential Nominee).
 Presbyterian.
 Member, Alpha Delta Phi.
 Doubles champion of U.S. in court tennis; racquet doubles champion of U.S.; chair, Davis Cup committee.
 Burial location unknown.

-Wear, Sam M. — of Springfield, Greene County, Mo.
+Sam M. Wear Wear, Sam M. — of Springfield, Greene County, Mo.
 Democrat.
 Candidate for U.S. Representative from Missouri 6th District, 1942, 1943; delegate to Democratic National Convention from Missouri, 1944; U.S. Attorney for the Western District of Missouri, 1945-53.
 Presumed deceased.
 Burial location unknown.

 Wear, Terrance — of Springfield, Fairfax County, Va.
 Republican.
 Delegate to Republican National Convention from Virginia, 2008.
 Still living as of 2008.

-WEARE (Soundex W600) — See also HEARE, WARE, WEAR, WEARNE, WEARY, WEER, WEIR, WERE, WEYER, WIER, WIRE, WYER.
+WEARE (Soundex W600) — See also HEARE, SWEARENGIN, WARE, WEAR, WEARNE, WEARY, WEER, WEIR, WERE, WEYER, WIER, WIRE, WYER.

 WEARE: See also Mason Weare Tappan

 Weare, Daniel J. — of Worcester, Worcester County, Mass.
+Socialist.
 Socialist Labor candidate for mayor of Worcester, Mass., 1903.
 Burial location unknown.

 Weare, John M. — of Seabrook, Rockingham County, N.H.
 Member of New Hampshire state senate 1st District, 1853-55.
 Burial location unknown.